5 Best Workouts to Make You More Flexible

 This ancient Chinese exercise is a low-impact activity that puts minimal stress on your muscles and joints — so it’s safe for all ages and fitness levels.
 Tai chi will help improve your leg strength, flexibility, range of motion and reflexes.

-To get the best results with stretch bands, maintain correct posture, move slowly and keep constant tension on the stretch band.
+To get the best results with stretch bands, maintain correct posture, move slowly and keep constant, slow tension on the stretch band.
+Make sure you balance each resistance exercise on both sides of your body.